Elementary School at BVP

 At BVP, we believe college begins in kindergarten.
 So, from the very beginning of their journey, scholars learn about the colleges and universities that their teachers attended.
 They take field trips to college campuses and are taught to take great pride in the colleges that their classrooms are named after.

 In every BVP elementary school classroom, scholars have the opportunity to work in small groups with their teachers, with their whole class, and independently throughout their day.
 These various opportunities teach our scholars to collaborate as well as develop their own independent skills.
-For grades kindergarten through 1st, scholars have co-teachers to provide the additional support necessary for our youngest scholars.

 There’s no time to waste, and that is perhaps one of our most deeply held beliefs.